OctopusDeploy/docs/CONTRIBUTING.md

 - Use an informal tone and simple, declarative language.
 - Define technical terms the reader might not be familiar with.
 - Use simple sentence structures to avoid overloading the reader with too much information all at once.
+- Use US English spelling.
 - Try to anticipate why somebody would read the documentation and the types of problems they are trying to solve.
-Instead of describing features, explain what users can do with them.
+Instead of describing features, explain what users can do with them and how they do it.
 - Avoid overly formal language or an academic style.
 - Avoid slang, colloquialisms, and other terms the reader might not be familiar with.

 ### Structure

-When creating new documentation structure it as follows:
+When creating new documentation, you should structure it as follows:

 1. Introduction.